MachinisteWeb/vanilla-js-dom/README.md

 ## Overview ##

-Vanilla JS is a fast, lightweight, cross-platform framework for building incredible, powerful JavaScript applications.
+Vanilla JS is a fast, lightweight, cross-platform tool for building incredible, powerful JavaScript applications.

 ### Use in Development ###